cuynu/vancedx/README.md

 * [Source code](#source-code)

 ## Introduction
 This project was created after discontinuation of Vanced official aswell wars between Unofficial Vanced and ReVanced Extended.
-Its not `YouTube Vanced` and just is the CLONE of `YouTube Vanced`.
+Its not `YouTube Vanced`.
 The project are in development and will going release soon as possible!

 ## Features
-- **Almost same as Official `YouTube Vanced`**
 - **YouTube Vanced+ blocks ads from YouTube and uses SponsorBlock to skip in-video sponsor segments**
 - **The picture-in-picture mode allows watching videos in a floating window**
 - **Background play allows playing video sound in background**